Structural Integration: Is it for you?

 Emma is a talented, knowledgeable, empathic, and caring bodyworker.” ~ Helen M.

-Some clients come to me to ease their chronic pain and stress while others are hoping to improve their athletic performance, while still others simply enjoy having regular bodywork for general health and wellbeing.
+Some clients come to me to ease their chronic pain and stress while others are hoping to improve their athletic performance, manage injuries or simply enjoy regular bodywork for general health and wellbeing.